Breast Reduction

 A breast reduction will not prevent you getting breast cancer, though there is some evidence that reducing the amount of breast tissue can reduce the risk of cancer slightly.
 It is important to remember that mammograms will be less accurate after a reduction because the scar tissue inside the breast can mask a very small cancer, and you should tell your mammographers that you have had reduction surgery.

-For more information from the BAPRAS website on breast reduction, click here.
+For more information from the Association of Breast Surgery, BAPRAS and BAAPS websites on breast reduction.

 Preoperative Assessment